-Given our flight back to London was quite late at night, we would have enough time to enjoy the sunset.
+Given our flight back to London was quite late at night, we had enough time to enjoy the sunset.
 As a result, we walked the +100 wooden steps for sunset views from Gediminas Castle Tower.
-Although there are many different spots to enjoy a sunset in Vilnius, this spot was very nice and just happened to be close to where we parked.
+Of course, there are many different spots to enjoy a sunset in Vilnius.
+Yet, this spot was very nice and just happened to be close to where we parked.

-We hope that this guide reveals how good Lithuania travel is!
+We hope that this road trip guide helps you explore Lithuania!
 Squeezed into just one weekend are all of the highlights to see in Lithuania.
 Of course, this itinerary isn’t for everyone.
-We even implore you to spend longer in Lithuania if possible.
+For sure, we suggest you to spend longer in Lithuania if possible.
 That’s because we really enjoyed our time there.
-But for those in a similar position to us, who can only spare a weekend, use this guide to help plan your trip.
+But, for those in a similar position to us, who can only spare a weekend, use this guide to help plan your trip.

-Additionally, for information on how to get to and around Lithuania, accommodation and total costs for a weekend trip, read below.
+Additionally, for information on how to get to and around Lithuania, accommodation and gear essentials for a weekend trip, read below.